digitalservicebund/ris-ui/README.md

 - Create a Git tag and GitHub release
 - Generate a changelog based on the commits since the last release

 Releases are created automatically by [semantic-release](https://github.com/semantic-release/semantic-release?tab=readme-ov-file).
 Please refer to their documentation to learn more about how version numbers are inferred and how changelogs are created.
+In short:

+- If the commits since the last release only include `fix` type commits, a patch release will be created.
+- If at least one `feat` type commit exists, a minor release will be created.
+- [Breaking changes](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-description-and-breaking-change-footer) cause a new major release.

 ## Contributing